 Be in a good state of physical and mental health

 Your suitability for gynecomastia surgery will be determined at your consultation.
-It is important to be in a good state of physical and mental health with no chronic medical conditions such as hypertension or diabetes.
-If you suffer from a serious medical condition, your surgeon may recommend you not undergo the procedure as the risks of complications occurring after surgery may be too great.
+You must be in good physical and mental health and free of chronic medical conditions such as hypertension or diabetes.
+If you suffer from a serious medical condition, your surgeon may recommend that you not undergo the procedure, as the risks of complications occurring after surgery may be too great.

 Avoid smoking and alcohol before and after gyno surgery